Gay and bisexual men, and all men who have sex with men, can sometimes find it difficult to discuss the issues they face in life.

 If you are concerned about your emotional or mental health, are feeling down or are socially isolated, we are here to listen.
 Speaking to someone can help to make a real difference.
 We can also support you in accessing support from appropriate mental health services.
 To find out more about mental health, have a look at our information here.

 We believe that gay and bisexual men, and all men who have sex with men, should be able to enjoy sex, have good relationships and be able to make good choices about the sex they have.
 It is important that men are able to negotiate the sex they want, and enjoy it with the least harm.

 We can help you with the following concerns:

 We recognise that gay and bisexual men are disproportionately affected by drug and alcohol issues and that, sometimes, when we take drugs and alcohol, we make decisions that we later regret.
 We offer a program of support where we can work with you to reduce some of the harm associated with substance misuse and, if appropriate, refer you on to specialist support services.

-For some gay and bisexual men, the use of drugs during sex seems to be a way to cope with anxiety, isolation, stigma, body image and sexual performance.
-Liberated from such feelings, some guys say that using Chems helps makes sex more pleasurable.
+For some gay and bisexual men, the use of drugs during sex can be a way to cope with anxiety, isolation, stigma, body image and sexual performance.
+Liberated from such feelings, some guys say that using chems helps make sex more pleasurable.

-However, ChemSex can often have significant impacts on your health and wellbeing.
-It can lead to feeling a loss of control, friends and wider social engagement.
+However, ChemSex can often have a significant impact on your health and wellbeing.
+It can lead to feelings of loss of control, estrangement from friends and wider social engagements.

 ChemSex often becomes addictive and can start to take control of your life.
-Sexual experiences become less intimate and fulfilling, but the need for more and more ChemSex remains.
+Sexual experiences become less intimate and fulfilling, but the need for more and more sex with chems remains.

-We work with many guys who are going through this, helping them reduce or exit ChemSex.
-We will work with you to understand the reasons behind why ChemSex is so addictive, and look at safe strategies where you can start having sex that is stimulating, pleasurable and intimate with the least harm to you.
+We work with many guys who are going through this, supporting them to reduce or stop engaging in ChemSex.
+We will work with you to understand the reasons why ChemSex can be so addictive, and look at safe strategies where you can start having sex that is stimulating, pleasurable and intimate with the least harm to you and your partners.